What Is a Firewall and Why Is It Vital?

 2. Stateful Inspection Firewalls: They keep track of the state of active connections and make decisions based on the context of the traffic.

-3. Application Layer Firewalls (Proxy Firewalls): These operate at the application layer of the OSI model, offering more sophisticated filtering and content inspection abilities.
+3. Application-layer firewalls (Proxy Firewalls): These operate at the OSI model's application layer, offering more sophisticated filtering and content inspection abilities.

 5. What are the benefits of a firewall?